www.HemorrhoidsHemroids.com

 picture of the anatomy related to the hemorrhoid.

-In the diagram above, which was made public by WikipedianProlific, also of Wikipedia.com, you can see more clearly what I am talking about.
+In this next diagram, which was made public by WikipedianProlific, also of Wikipedia.com, you can see more clearly what I am talking about.
 Remember the dentate line means the same as the pectinate line.
-When a hemroid originates above the dentate line it's called an internal hemroid, when an internal hemroid comes through the anal canal and shows through the anus, you have a prolapsed hemroid, and if the hemroid starts its life below the dentate line, you have an external hemroid.
+When a hemroid originates above the dentate line it’s called an internal hemroid, when an internal hemroid comes through the anal canal and shows through the anus, you have a prolapsed hemroid, and if the hemroid starts its life below the dentate line, you have an external hemroid.

 So thank you Samir and WikipedianProlific for providing such wonderful pictures.

-If the hemroids are troubling you, for example are itchy, painful or bleeding, or you just want to get rid of them as fast as possible, then buying a commercial hemroid treatment, such as those proven to work on this web site, may be your best course of action - you also might need to follow the suggestions in the paragraph above if you don't want those blown up veins to come back in a few months or years.
+If the hemroids are troubling you, for example are itchy, painful or bleeding, or you just want to get rid of them as fast as possible, then buying a commercial hemroid treatment, such as those proven to work on this web site, may be your best course of action.
+That page even tells you what product works on what type of hemroid.

-Hemroid pills work through the blood stream and gastrointestinal tract (intestines etc) and these pill are also reasonably safe to take, being designed for internal use to rectify all types of hemroids - however, if you have any medical condition or are on medication of any sort, it is always best to discuss these pills with your doctor.
+Hemroid pills work through the blood stream and gastrointestinal tract (intestines etc) and the pill we recommend are also reasonably safe to take, being designed for internal use to rectify all types of hemroids – however, if you have any medical condition or are on medication of any sort, it is always best to discuss these pills with your doctor.

 If you DON'T KNOW what type of hemroids you have, ask your doctor.
 Different medications exist for internal and external hemroids, and it’s important not to use them incorrectly.